Mountain Village Police Department

-Mountain Village Police Department is dedicated to the people of their community.
-Providing safety while being committed to excellence in the service and quality of life with fairness, loyalty, and respect.
+Mountain Village Police Department, located on the first floor of our municipal building, at 411 Mountain Village Boulevard is dedicated to the people of their community.
+Providing safety while being committed to excellence in the service and quality of life with fairness, loyalty and respect.

-To understand any law in its entirety you will need to review that particular ordinance.
+To understand any law, you will need to review that particular ordinance.

-Maintain and enhance the confidence and trust of the people we serve.
-Continually strengthen and expand the partnerships between the police and the communities we serve.
-Maximize community participation in identifying problems, developing solutions, and establishing relevant Department priorities and policies.
-Effectively resolve problems of the communities we serve while protecting life and property.
+The Mountain Village Police Department strives to maintain and enhance the confidence and trust of the people we serve.
+Our officers and leadership are working to continually strengthen and expand partnerships between the police and the community we serve and effectively resolve the community's problems while protecting life and property.

 Effective September 24, 2018, the Colorado Bureau of Investigation (CBI) will implement the Colorado Applicant Background Services (CABS) program in response to Senate Bill 17-189.
 This program moves fingerprinting services away from law enforcement agencies to certified vendors around the state.

-Please visit CBI’s Fingerprinting website to read more about Instructions and information for Criminal History Record Information (CHRI) required by employers and for personal background checks.
+Please visit CBI’s fingerprinting website to read more about instructions and information for criminal history record information required by employers and for personal background checks.

 Happy To Help

 Most police reports – accident and incident – are public information, and can be obtained by filling out a request form.
 If you cannot come directly to the Police Department, records can be obtained by mail.
 To request a form, contact the Police Department during business hours and we can mail, fax or email it to you.
-The completed form must be sent with an original signature.
-Sorry, reports cannot be faxed.
 There is a fee for this service, depending on the number of pages, photos, research, etc.